-72. To arrive at a different understanding of Article XXI(b), the panel in Russia - Traffic in Transit ignored the ordinary meaning of Article XXI(b) and read into Article XXI(b)(iii) the terms of the security exceptions of other treaties.
-Further, rather than relying on the ordinary meaning of "its essential security interests" and "in time of war or other emergency in international relations" in Article XXI(b)(iii), the panel effectively read into that text references to "the event of serious internal disturbances affecting the maintenance of law and order" and "war or serious international tension constituting a threat of war" - language that appears in the Treaty on the Functioning of the European Union and Agreement on the European Economic Area but not in the GATT 1994.
+- 75. To arrive at a different understanding of Article XXI(b), the panel in Russia Traffic in Transit ignored the ordinary meaning of Article XXI(b) and read into Article XXI(b)(iii) the terms of the security exceptions of other treaties.
+Although it acknowledged that the text of Article XXI(b) could be read so that "which it considers' qualifies the determinations in the three enumerated subparagraphs," the Russia Traffic in Transit panel gave this plain meaning no interpretive weight.
+Instead, based on what it termed (without explanation) the "logical structure of the provision," the panel concluded that subparagraph endings (i) to (iii) qualify and limit Members' discretion to take essential security measures, and that, "for action to fall within the scope of Article XXI(b), it must objectively be found to meet the requirements in one of the enumerated subparagraphs of that provision." - 76.
+Further, rather than relying on the ordinary meaning of "its essential security interests" and "in time of war or other emergency in international relations" in Article XXI(b)(iii), the panel effectively read into that text references to "the event of serious internal disturbances affecting the maintenance of law and order" and "war or serious international tension constituting a threat of war" language that appears in the Treaty on the Functioning of the

+European Union (TFEU) and Agreement on the European Economic Area (EEA) but not in the GATT 1994.
+Such language, however, is not part of the text of Article XXI(b)(iii), and such a narrow construction of Article XXI(b)(iii) is not consistent with the ordinary meaning of the terms of that provision.
 The complainant urges this Panel to replicate these same errors-an effort that should be rejected.

-73. The complainant's suggestion that the principle of "good faith" requires a Panel to review whether a Member has acted in good faith in invoking Article XXI is also misguided and is inconsistent with the ordinary meaning of Article XXI.
+77. The complainant's suggestion that the principle of "good faith" requires a Panel to review whether a Member has acted in good faith in invoking Article XXI is also misguided and is inconsistent with the ordinary meaning of Article XXI.
 Such a reading would rewrite Article XXI(b) to insert the text, and impose the requirements, of the chapeau of Article XX.
 The chapeau of Article XX sets out additional requirements for a measure falling within a general exception set out in the subparagraphs - that a measure shall not be applied in a manner which constitutes a means of "arbitrary or unjustifiable discrimination" or a "disguised restriction on international trade," both of which concepts aim to address applying a measure inconsistently with good faith.
+The complainant is effectively asking the Panel to read into Article XXI text that is not there; doing so is inconsistent with the customary rules of interpretation and the complainant's approach should be rejected.